 Is located by the main entrance of every campus.
 It is the best place to get more information, meet pastors, and ask questions about Canyon Creek and our programs.
 We hope to see you there after a service.

-Ownership (also known as membership) at Canyon Creek refers to those people who have completed the DISCOVER Process, signed the Ownership Covenant and been approved by our elders.
+Ownership (also known as membership) at Canyon Creek refers to those people who have completed the DISCOVER Process, signed the Ownership Covenant and been approved by our deacons.
 Many people faithfully attend and serve without being owners.
-It is however, our ultimate goal to share that commitment with all who call Canyon creek their home.
+It is however, our ultimate goal to share that commitment with all who call Canyon Creek their home.

 - REACH Initiative

 Over the lifetime of Canyon Creek, we hope to plant 100 more churches, all over the world, full of people who love God and are reaching others.
 Each year Canyon Creek Church derives all of its resources from the faithfulness of those who attend church here.
 Regular tithes and offerings support the operations of the churches and then annual REACH pledges helps us serve, love, build, plant, acquire and improve more locations for more churches for more mission!

 To repent literally means to turn around and move in a new direction.
 To be sorry is one thing, to genuinely turn away from it and pursue what is right – that is repentance.